-CAP The College of American Pathologists (CAP).
+The College of American Pathologists (CAP).
 CAP is a professional association that, among other things, issues guidance for commercial laboratories.
 CAP guidance must be followed by the laboratory to receive CAP certification.
-CAP often works in collaboration with regulations issued by the U.S. Centers for Medicare and Medicaid under authority granted the Agency by the Clinical Laboratory Improvement Amendments (CLIA).
-(See also "CLIA" and "Laboratory Developed Test vitamin B12, an important nutrient for human cells.
-Cancer cells can express large numbers of CD320 receptors on their cell urface.
+CAP often works in collaboration with regulations issued by the U.S. Centers for Medicare and Medicaid under authority granted the Agency by the

-(LDT)").
+Clinical Laboratory Improvement Amendments (CLIA).
+(See also "CLIA" and "Laboratory Developed Test (LDT)").

 CD320 Gene A gene that provides instructions for making CD320 receptors.
-The CD320 receptor on the surface facilitates the uptake of assessed to meet high safety, health, and environmental protection requirements.
+The CD320 receptor on the surface facilitates the uptake of vitamin B12, an important nutrient for human cells.
+Cancer cells can express large numbers of CD320 receptors on their cell surface.